craftercms/docs/source/site-administrators/engine/engine-site-security-guide.rst

 Sometimes it is not enough to restrict a single page.
 Sometimes you need to restrict an entire site subtree, or restrict several static assets.
 For this, Crafter CMS provides configuration parameters that allow you to restrict access based on URL patterns.
-You just need to add configuration similar to the following in Config > site.xml:
+You just need to add configuration similar to the following in Config > Engine Site Configuration:

 .. code-block:: xml
     :linenos: